-Mounting The System Transceiver: The 2-way operating 850i has a remotely-mounted transceiver for superior range.
+Mounting The System Transceiver: The 2-way operating 850ie has a remotely-mounted transceiver for superior range.
 The transceiver unit may be mounted directly to an interior glass by utilizing the attached adhesive pad (clean and prepare the glass before adhering).
-If a hidden location is desired, the transceiver should be placed as high as possible in the vehicle, avoiding metal parts and wiring harnesses.
+The best operating range performance is obtained by mounting the transceiver placed as high as possible in the vehicle, with the smaller rod-like end pointed upwards.
+Avoid mounting this unit close to metal parts or structure of the vehicle.